-The season has changed and summer is on the way.
-So is Barbecue season.
-Time to get the grill cleaned and ready to fire up or it could be time to get a new Barbecue Grill.
+Barbecue season is any season so why wait to get the grill cleaned and ready to fire up or think about getting a new Barbecue Grill.

 I’ve looked high and low to find something just right for my needs.
 Following is a look at what I found.
 I also included Grilled and Filled Portabella Mushroom directions at the end of the page.
 Oh and I found something else really cool in the world of BBQ’s.
 After checking out the ones listed below, check this out.
 Unbelievable!

 This one is really cool!
 It’s great to take on outings, found at BBQguys: X-Grill-portable-is a folding note book style grill, comes with a carrying case and a shoulder strap.

 Clean and easy to move and carry.
 Easy to store, doesn’t take up much room.
 Heat resistant painted black steel and only about 11 lbs.

 I love this grill!
 This is what I’ll use when I go to the lake or park.
 Not a bad price either!

 2. Back Yard BBQ or Portable

 If you want something a little bigger and with a stand I found the Napoleon TravelQ 285 X portable

 propane gas grills.
 According to the BBQGuys It has a 285 sq in. of cooking area, dual stainless steel burners and Jetfire ignition system for safe and reliable lighting.